payne1778/cs4900-karto/Project-Proposal/Project-Planning/FiveWs.md

 ## When

 - When repairs are done
-- When maintaince is done
+- When maintenance is done
-- When gas/repairs are needed
+- When trusted gas is needed
-- When more information is needed about the car
+- When keeping information about the car
+- When maintenance is scheduled

 ### When NOT